 If you don’t like sliced peaches, you can dice up them up before adding the other ingredients.

-The peach bars can also be frozen for up to 3 months.
-Thaw completely before serving.
+They can also be frozen for up to 3 months.
+Thaw completely before using.

 MORE RECIPES WITH PEACHES YOU’LL LOVE!